-Shifu Linda, “You were just ‘making things.’
+Shifu Linda said, “You were just ‘making things.’
 Are you really feeling so insecure?”

 Shifu Linda replied coldly, “This afternoon has passed.”

 Karen was angry and thought, “Isn’t past experience helpful to future practice sessions?
 Why can’t students ask questions?”
-Karen lost her patience and demanded, “You have really got me confused.
+Karen lost her patience and demanded, “You have really confused me.
 What do you really mean?”